ROCm/hipfort/docs/index.rst

 *********************

 hipFORT is a Fortran interface library for accessing GPU kernels.
-It exposes the HIP API and ROCm accelerated libraries in Fortran with an open and portable set of standard Fortran module interfaces.
+It exposes the HIP API and ROCm-accelerated libraries in Fortran with an open and portable set of standard Fortran module interfaces.

-The hipFORT public repository is located at `<https://github.com/ROCm/hipFORT>`_.
+The hipFORT public repository is located at `<https://github.com/ROCm/hipfort>`_.

 .. grid:: 2